eddiesTime/sme_app/gfm_documentation.md

 *Code snippet 47: States Rebuilder Weather Widget*

-The `Observer` widget `StateBuilder` is implemented inside the method `_buildUI()`.
+The observer widget `StateBuilder` is implemented inside the method `_buildUI()`.

-The `ReactiveModel` `_reactiveWeatherStoreModel` is registered as the only `Observable` with the parameter `models`.
+The `ReactiveModel` `_reactiveWeatherStoreModel` is registered as the only observable with the parameter `models`.
 Therefore the UI gets rebuilt whenever `StateBuilder` receives a notification from `WeatherStore`.